ike-gg/ike-gg/README.md

 ## 🙋 About me

-I'm a 19 yo aspiring front-end developer based in Poznan, Poland 🇵🇱.
+I'm a 19yo aspiring frontend developer based in Poznan, Poland 🇵🇱.
 I love to create delightful, unconventional and cutting-edge (web) apps, concerned also in backend (node.js) and UI & UX.

 <p>Stay in touch with me:</p>
 <p>